zelanko/sql-docs.pt-br/docs/sql-server/sql-server-2014-release-notes.md

 for the memory optimized table using a table hint, such as WITH (SNAPSHOT).
 ```

-**Solução:** utilize a dica de tabela WITH (SNAPSHOT) com a variável de tabela, ou defina a opção MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT do banco de dados para ON, usando a seguinte instrução:
+**Solução alternativa:** Use a dica de tabela WITH (SNAPSHOT) com a variável de tabela ou defina a opção de banco de dados para MEMORY_OPTIMIZED_ELEVATE_TO_SNAPSHOT para ON, usando a seguinte instrução:

 ```
 ALTER DATABASE CURRENT